Sciss/LucreLab/notes/About.md

 Addresses many serialization questions, such as multiple formats, blind de-serialization, cyclic graphs.
 Unfortunately seems to be slow and horribly buggy and incomplete.
 Code not documented at all.
 Heavy use of macros.

+Revisited August 2015.
+Source code still abomination.
+A total mess.
+The main problem is that we cannot just add an `S#Acc` parameter without rewriting the API.

 ### Storm-Enroute Reactive Collections

 - https://github.com/storm-enroute/reactive-collections